 Bogg Inn hut (km988)- #10 campsite (km1032)

 It was a short hike from the hut back to the main route.
 Then I came to the first of several large suspension bridges.
-I was pretty awed by it and took lots of pics.
+I was pretty awed by it and took lots of pictures.
 It reminded me of the hanging bridges tour I did in Costa Rica.

 Then I came to one of many little shelters.
 These are great for breaks from the rain or sun, but (purposefully) too small to sleep in.
 Swallows find them useful too.
 I found several nests, one with eggs, one with chicks, and the other empty.